m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

   At my university, I learned/learning the foundations of software engineering.
 Also, I've learned the basics of C++, Java, Python, and R.
 </summary>

-After graduating from high school, I could've started working for a company but I always wanted to be a software engineer/game developer so I decided to start studying for a college exam by taking a serious time.
-In the beginning, I hadn't many the fundamentals of geometry, math, and science because I graduated from a vocational school, but I learned a good degree from all, and after the exam, I was accepted here.
+After graduating from high school, I could've started working for a company but I always wanted to be a software engineer/game developer so I decided to study for a college exam by taking a serious time.
+In the beginning, I hadn't many the fundamentals of geometry, math, and science because I had a vocational background, but I learned a good degree from all, and after the exam, I was accepted here.

 </details>